 Fungal multivalvular endocarditis: literature review and case report

-Jesser M. Herrera-Salgado, Medical Research Department, Coordination of Medical Education and Research, Instituto de Seguridad y Servicios Sociales para los Trabajadores del Estado (ISSSTE), Mexico City, Mexico
+Jésser M. Herrera-Salgado, Coordination of Medical Education and Research, Instituto de Seguridad y Servicios Sociales para los Trabajadores del Estado (ISSSTE), Mexico City, Mexico

 Edgar O. Berrios-Muñiz, Critical Care Division, Hospital Militar Alejandro Dávila Bolaños, Managua, Nicaragua